Home

 def collision_with_obstacle(x_y_shift, the_map, closed_nodes_map):

-Select the Source node and calculate the F cost of all its surrounding nodes (F=G+H).
+Select the Source node and calculate the F cost of all its surrounding nodes.
 Now select the node with the smallest value, which in this case is 48.
-Once you select the node with the smallest value, find the F values of all its surrounding nodes.
-The process of selecting the smallest node continues.
+Then repeat the process.

 1. Select the starting point and put it in the open list.